 As a Prisoner of War, Bill started the "Death March" on April 10, 1942, and was subjected to enemy brutality and inhumane treatment.
 On the march, Bill was threatened and hit, but he never came close to being bayoneted or shot.
 At one point, he also helped Robert Parr who was having difficulty keeping up with his group.

 Bill saw the dead bodies of hundreds of POWs lying along the road.
 He also witnessed 30 soldiers executed by the Japanese.
 Bill recalled that the lack of food and water were two of worse things that the POWs who were still alive dealt with on the march.
 What little water the POWs received often had animal feces floating in it.
 He recalled that at one point he and the other POWs were were held in an open field and left to bake in the sun.

 At San Fernando, the POWs boarded small wooden box cars used to haul sugarcane.
 The cars could hold forty men, but they were packed into the cars so tightly that they could hardly breath.
 Disembarking at Capas, the men walked the last few miles to Camp O'Donnell.

-One day while working, Bill's fingers on one hand were crushed when a 55 gallon drum was dropped on his hand.
+One day while working, Bill's fingers on his one had were crushed whe a 55 gallon drum was dropped on his hand.
 The Japanese insisted that the POWs wear gloves on their hands.
-In Bill's words taking the glove off his hand was worse than the drum falling on it.
-The Japanese doctor who treated Bill, removed part of his ring finger resulting in the finger being the same length as his little finger.
+In his opinion, taking the glove off his had was far worse than the drum falling on his hand.
+The Japanese doctor, who treated Bill, removed part of his ring finger making it the same length as his little finger.